Turquoise 2022 - 2023

 Let’s Sculpt

 Turquoise Class will be introduced to six sculptors: Marc Quinn, Michelle Reader, Barbara Hepworth, Jill Townsley, Brendan Jamison, and Eva Rothschild.
-The children will make their own sculptures using a range of unusual materials: bread, recycled materials, boxes, plastic spoons, sugar cubes, and marshmallows.
+The children will make their own sculptures using a range of unusual materials: recycled materials, boxes, plastic spoons, sugar cubes, and marshmallows.
 They will learn about figurative and abstract sculptures, and think about shapes and materials.

 Design and Technology: